-- Purge old files!
+Purge old files!
 If you don’t need it forever, mark on files when it can be tossed or shredded.

-I hope you found a few ideas you love to help you feel organized in your speech room.
+I hope you found a few ideas you love to help you organize your speech therapy room.

 Here’s another post you may enjoy while you’re in an “organizing” frame of mind!

-Follow my Organize Your Speech Room Pinterest Board for more organization and inspiration ideas, and pin the ones you like for later, so you can find them.
+Follow my Speech Room Organization Ideas Pinterest Board for more organization and inspiration ideas, and pin the ones you like for later, so you can find them.